Faculty Profile for Dr. Joseph A Kotarba

 Teaching InterestsI love to teach qualitative research methods, the sociology of everyday life, social theory, and the sociology of culture at both the undergraduate and graduate levels.
 I teach graduate seminars in the classroom, and my undergraduate popular music in society course online.

-Research InterestsI am conducting studies of music experiences among the elderly, the relationship of music and science, the social organization of translational bio-medical research, and the local music spaces.
+Research InterestsI am conducting studies of music experiences across the life course, with special attention given to the elderly.
+I am also examining the relationship of music and science, the social organization of translational bio-medical research, and local music spaces.

 Selected Scholarly/Creative Work